kpaveliev/cosmograph_docusaurus/one_day_transaction_case.md

 Analyzing a day's worth of bitcoin transactions on a graph has provided us with a captivating glimpse into the dynamic nature of the cryptocurrency ecosystem.
 The visualization allowed us to identify key entities involved, comprehend the immense transaction volume, and uncover the prevalence of exchanges, dark market, and coin mixer-related addresses.

 We look forward to sharing more insights from our ongoing research endeavors.
 Stay tuned for further updates and deep dives into the fascinating world of cryptocurrencies and blockchain technology.

+PS.
+You can explore the interactive version of the graph [here](https://cosmograph.app/run/?data=https://cosmograph.app/data/each_10_txs_greater_5btc.csv&meta=https://cosmograph.app/data/common_spending_meta.csv) (note: it may take 2-3 minutes to fully load and it’’s better to open with Safari).